-The depth of many human resources education programs gives graduates a variety of skills applicable to current jobs in the field.
-The following job descriptions demonstrate several types of careers available in the state’s human resources field, as well as just a few of those career’s daily responsibilities (from a survey of job vacancies taken in May 2015, shown for illustrative purposes only).
+Human resources degree programs prepare graduates with a variety of skills applicable to current jobs in the field.
+The following job descriptions demonstrate several types of careers available in the state’s human resources field, as well as just a few of those career’s daily responsibilities (Shown for illustrative purposes only):

 Market H&W Director, Walmart – Job duties include implementing service standards for the market; developing strategies to recruit an effective workforce, as well as maintaining that workforce; and developing community outreach programs that match the company’s goals and public image.

 Human Resource Representative, Behr Process Corporation – Job duties include providing daily assistance to business partners.
 Working directly with those partners, the representative will teach employee productivity and retention skills, among other workplace improvement skills.